DenizParlak/Zeus/README.md

  - Ensure a log metric filter and alarm exist for usage of "root" account
  - Ensure a log metric filter and alarm exist for IAM policy changes
  - Ensure a log metric filter and alarm exist for CloudTrail configuration changes
+ - Ensure a log metric filter and alarm exist for AWS Management Console authentication failures
+ - Ensure a log metric filter and alarm exist for disabling or scheduled deletion of customer created CMKs
+ - Ensure a log metric filter and alarm exist for S3 bucket policy changes
+ - Ensure a log metric filter and alarm exist for AWS Config configuration changes
+ - Ensure a log metric filter and alarm exist for security group changes
+ - Ensure a log metric filter and alarm exist for changes to NetworkAccess Control Lists (NACL)
+ - Ensure a log metric filter and alarm exist for changes to network gateways
+ - Ensure a log metric filter and alarm exist for route table changes
+ - Ensure a log metric filter and alarm exist for VPC changes

 ### ChangeLog